 Zimzod dressed "Professional, Casual" with his executive armor under his clothes.
 In order to not stand out, Zimzod decided to arm himself with weapons he could conceal.
 He then spent the rest of his spare time watching the news before calling a port taxi.
 The taxi cost him Cr 20, and Zimzod was quickly introduced to the specialist.
 He first asked about getting data on the unit the shooter and his sidekick had been part of?
 The specialist took some time to point out that IRIS was not Military or Naval Intelligence, and the agencies didn't work hand in hand or cooperate much at all.
 He then admitted that every agency had a mandate to resolve this situation.
 While IRIS had the data Zimzod wanted, and the biometric data for all the team members had been loaded into every security system on Rhylanor, that was still classified and couldn't be released.

-Ammunition was another story.
-Outside of the positive control of the test range, Instel-Arms would not directly handle sold ammunition.
+Be it purchased or displayed.
+All display or explaination of security was done on video or by hologram.
 All ammunition had to be ordered, and be delivered to a buyer's ship or club.
 While it couldn't yet be explained why their security missed it, they pointed out to Zimzod where the two men moved to the ammunition displays and, eventually, one of them bent over.
 Then there was a brief "puff" of smoke that dissipated so quickly Zimzod had to have it pointed out to him by the techs.
 This was when they believed the lock had been blown open using a micro-explosive.
 They felt their security tech may have missed it as it happened so quickly.
 After a number of very brief quick actions on-screen, those explaining to Zimzod broke the display into multiple screens where they could tie the shooting, as it started, to the victims as they began dropping.

 The data feed then added video from anti-intruder devices which deployed, tracked the shooting and opened fire on the shooter.
 This was then augmented by feed from battledressed security "responders", who quickly secured the area around the shooter.
 Zimzod saw him being taken down by the anti-intruder systems.
 As he watched, one of the responders actually stepped on the shooter's throat, suggesting he was not dead as they arrived.
 Zimzod immediately asked about that responder and was told the trooper was a "Whilim Breamen".
 A senior security trooper who'd been with the firm over thirty years.
 Seeing that as a dead end, Zimzod asked about any missing or tampered with inventory and was told nothing else was touched outside the one weapon and ammunition bin.
 They assured him nothing else was even "breathed on incorrectly".